 Retail sales managers must also carefully monitor inventory levels versus sales to determine how much more product needs to be ordered.
 They also run promotional events to help sales by drafting an advertising campaign and providing the necessary materials needed to generate public interest.
 Retail sales merchandisers must be prepared to work in a competitive environment that is driven by sales quotas.

 Salary and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) estimates a job growth rate of 7% for manufacturing sales representatives from 2014 to 2024.
-Most of these workers earned between $26,830 and $118,000 per year as of May 2015, the BLS reports.
+The U.S. Bureau of Labor Statistics (BLS) estimates a slower than average job growth rate of 1% for manufacturing sales representatives from 2019 to 2029.
+Most of these workers earned between $31,950 and $129,200 per year as of May 2020, the BLS reports.
 Footwear manufacturing, computer systems design and deep sea transportation were listed as the three highest-paying industries for manufacturing sales representatives during that year.